 - 1. GWMD / County: A vector of groundwater management district (GWMD) or county dummy variables which constitute the comparison group in the experiment.
-GWMD is the comparison group for Colorado well owners while County is the comparison group for Kansas mailers. - 2. $Q2_i^{owner}$: A dummy variable which = 1 if the i^{th} well's owner's mean pre-experiment water use, across all their wells, is greater than the median pre-experiment well-level water use at the well-level for their GWMD/county.
+GWMD is the comparison group for Colorado well owners while County is the comparison group for Kansas mailers.
+In cases where Kansas counties had minimal agricultural groundwater users (less than 50) counties were paired with an adjacent county to form a comparison group. - 2. $Q2_i^{owner}$ : A dummy variable which = 1 if the $i^{th}$ well's owner's mean pre-experiment water use, across all their wells, is greater than the median pre-experiment well-level water use at the well-level for their GWMD/county.
 The pre-experiment time period for the Colorado trial is 2018 and the pre-experiment time period for the Kansas trial is 2019.